Micromobility by the Numbers: E-bikes, LSVs, and the Quiet Electric Boom

 The micromobility story in 2026 looks very different from what most car-centric coverage shows:

-- E-bikes: 1.08M US units sold in 2025, up 17% after two down years.
-DTC channel (Rad, Aventon, Lectric) is now half the market.
-Cargo segment doubled in two years.
+• E-bikes: an estimated ~1.08M US units sold in 2025, up ~17% after two down years.
+DTC channel (Rad, Aventon, Lectric) is about half the market.
+Cargo is the fastest-growing segment.

-- LSVs / golf carts: ~268,000 electric golf carts and ~39,000 street-legal LSVs sold in 2025.
+• LSVs / golf carts: an estimated ~268,000 electric golf carts and ~39,000 street-legal LSVs sold in 2025.
 The fleet on the road is approaching 2.3 million vehicles — bigger than the entire US BEV passenger-car fleet of any single year through 2024.

 Live data also at /tools/industry/micromobility.